glb96/Alpaga/Paper/paper.md

 The automated nature of `Alpaga`'s workflow distinguishes it from manual analysis approaches commonly used in the field, providing both consistency and efficiency improvements for SHG research groups.

 # Usage and Impact
-The `Alpaga` project started in 2022 at the Institut Lumière Matière (France) laboratory to merge all the different analysis tools already established in our experimental group.
+The `Alpaga` project started in 2022 at the Institut Lumière Matière laboratory (ILM), France, to merge all the different analysis tools already established in our experimental group.
 The four authors of this publication participated on the code development and usage.
 Up-to-date, about a dozen scientists have used `Alpaga` to treat experimental data.
 The code have been successfully used in multiple scientific communications and publications already [@le2022second, @le2023liquid, @le2024microscopic, @rondepierre2025correlations; @fery2025sonder].
 The software has already enabled more efficient and consistent data analysis workflows for research groups working with SSHG and SHS experiments (at ILM or maybe in other labs thanks to the automated file management procedure), and contributes to improved reproducibility in SHG research.